Netflix rocked by subscriber loss, may offer cheaper ad-supported plans | Entertainment

 Netflix rocked by subscriber loss, may offer cheaper ad-supported plans

-"Those who have followed Netflix know that I've been against the complexity of advertising, and a big fan of the simplicity of subscription," said CEO Reed Hastings.
-"But, as much as I'm a fan of that, I'm a bigger fan of consumer choice."
-Hastings said "it's pretty clear" that ad-supported services are working for Disney and HBO.
+The downdraft caught other video streaming-related stocks, with Roku dropping over 6%, Walt Disney falling 5% and Warner Bros Discovery down 3.5%.
+Hastings told investors that the pandemic had "created a lot of noise," making it difficult for the company to interpret the surge and ebb of its subscription business over the last two years.
+Now, it appears the culprit is a combination of competition and the number of accounts sharing passwords, making it harder to grow.

+"When we were growing fast, it wasn't a high priority to work on," Hastings said of account-sharing in remarks during Netflix's investor video.
+"And now we're working super hard on it."
+CONFLUENCE OF EVENTS

-CONFLUENCE OF EVENTS Netflix's first-quarter revenue grew 10% to $7.87 billion, slightly below Wall Street's forecasts.
+Netflix's first-quarter revenue grew 10% to $7.87 billion, slightly below Wall Street's forecasts.
 It reported per-share net earnings of $3.53, beating the Wall Street consensus of $2.89.

-"The large number of households sharing accounts -- combined with competition, is creating revenue growth headwinds.
-The big COVID boost to streaming obscured the picture until recently," Netflix said, explaining the difficulties of signing up new customers.
-In addition to the paying households, Netflix is being watched by an additional 100 million households that it said were sharing accounts, including 30 million in the United States and Canada.
-As penetration has increased, the number of shared accounts has become a bigger problem.
+While the company remains bullish on the future of streaming, it blamed its slowing growth on a number of factors, such as the rate at which consumers adopt on-demand services, a growing number of competitors and a sluggish economy.

+Account-sharing is a longstanding practice, though Netflix is exploring ways to derive revenue from the 100 million households watching Netflix through shared accounts, including 30 million in the United States and Canada.
+This confluence of factors resulted in Netflix reporting losing customers for the first time since October 2011, catching Wall Street by surprise.

 As growth slows in mature markets like the United States, Netflix is increasingly focused on other parts of the world and investing in local-language content.
 "While hundreds of millions of homes pay for Netflix, well over half of the world's broadband homes don't yet -- representing huge future growth potential," the company said in a statement.